ScottLogic/blog/_posts/2023-06-01-generative-terminology.md

 ## Generative AI

-Ai models can be used for a wide range of tasks, for example sentiment analysis, where the model determines whether a passage of text is positive, negative or neutral.
+AI models can be used for a wide range of tasks, for example sentiment analysis, where the model determines whether a passage of text is positive, negative or neutral.
 Recently there has been a lot of buzz around generative AI, which is quite a specific type of AI system

  - **Generative AI** - an model that is capable of generating media, typically text or images, based on text-based input (a prompt).
 Recent models are quite capable of generative text and images that are of comparable quality to those produced by humans.
  - **Large language Model (LLM)** - generative AI models that work with, and on human language, taking both text as an input, in what is termed a prompt, and generating text output.
 There isn't really a formal definition of what makes a model 'large', but typically they will have billions of parameters.
 LLMs present a paradigm shift, previously models had architectures and training regimes focussed on specific language tasks (e.g. translation, sentiment analysis), with LLMs the training dataset is not focussed on a specific task, and is vast.
 As a result, the LLMs are capable of performing a wide range of language tasks, based on a suitable prompt.